AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-records/readme.md

+---
+title: Records
+description: Learn how you can use Records and access the powerful benefits of datasync
+---

 Records are the main building blocks of deepstream's data-sync capabilities.
 They are atomic bits of JSON data that can be manipulated and observed.
 Any change to a record is instantly synced across all connected clients.

 ## Using records